 Blog articles can be amazeballs for marketing, but you gotta get them out there.
 When done well, blog posts build your credibility high, gain trust with potential clients, and get shared around the Web — thus bringing you traffic.
 Sadly, unfinished drafts won’t work.

 But instead of a painful slog (I’ve been there), crafting good blogs can be fun.
-I’ve found that with these 29 topics (opens in a new tab), a well-chosen title (opens in a new tab), and a logical layout (the format down below), you can put together posts that clients will love.
+I’ve found that with these 29 topics for writing website content, a well-chosen blog title, and a logical layout (the format down below), you can put together posts that clients will love.

 QUICK RE-REMINDER TIP!
 Before doing anything, figure out your title first.
 Use the mystery value technique to make sure it’ll be interesting to your readers and straightforward to write.
 If you don’t, you’ll likely make a hairy mess (I’ve seen it too often).

 - The Examples

 No matter what you write about, your blog post should relate to a struggle that your client has — otherwise it won’t be relevant to them, and thus not attractive.

 As you sit down to write, ask yourself, What specific challenge, pain, mistake, or obstacle is the reader facing that my article idea can help with?

 And, if you have no ideas for the content yet, I’d encourage you to simply think about the common problems and sticky situations your clients often find themselves in — and then share ways to help them through.